simondlevy/MulticopterSim/README.md

 class.
 Currently this method just ignores the joystick input and vechile state and runs the motors at 60%.
 By modifying the method you can implement your own flight-control algorithms in C++.
-The [HackflightLocalThread](https://github.com/simondlevy/MulticopterSim/blob/master/Simulator/Source/MultiSim/threads/HackflightLocalThread.hpp) shows how to do this using the [Hackflight](https://github.com/simondlevy/Hackflight) flight-control code.
+The [HackflightLocalThread](https://github.com/simondlevy/MulticopterSim/blob/master/Simulator/Source/MultiSim/threads/HackflightLocalThread.hpp) class shows how to do this using the [Hackflight](https://github.com/simondlevy/Hackflight) flight-control code.

 # Design principles